zuixjs/zkit/source/content/controllers/transpose-fx/index.md

   </div>
 </div>

 Use the `z-context` attribute to assign an identifier to the transpose controller.
-In the example above the identifier `tfx` is assigned using the `z-context` attribute.
+In the example above the assigned identifier is `tfx`.

-Add the class `transpose-fx-container` to a `div` that will host the transposed element once clicked.
+Add the class `transpose-fx-container` to the container that will host the transposed element once clicked.

 Set the initial `display` mode of the target view to `none` (the details view), the controller will take care of showing/hiding the view when required.